GoMoof/compare/README.md

 # Adding your app
 1. Clone this repository.
 2. Add your app to `apps.json`.
+3. Add your app icon to `icons/[appName].png`.
-3. Create a pull request with your changes.
+4. Create a pull request with your changes.
-4. We will review your pull request and finally merge it.
+5. We will review your pull request and finally merge it.
-5. Once your pull request is accepted, your app will be displayed on our website.
+6. Once your pull request is accepted, your app will be displayed on our website.

 # Editing your app
 1. Clone this repository.